Phone: (905) 525-9140 ext: 27804

 Fax: (905) 521-0069

-Dr. Norma MacIntyre is an Associate Professor for the Physiotherapy program at McMaster University.
-Dr. Norma MacIntyre received a B.Sc. in Physical Therapy from the University of Toronto in 1985, a Master’s of Science (Anatomy) from the University of Western Ontario in 1994 and a Ph.D.
+Dr. MacIntyre is an Associate Professor in the School of Rehabilitation Science's Physiotherapy Program.
+Dr. MacIntyre received a B.Sc. in Physical Therapy from the University of Toronto in 1985, a Master’s of Science (Anatomy) from the University of Western Ontario in 1994 and a Ph.D.
 (Medical Sciences – Cell Biology and Metabolism) from McMaster University in 1999.
-Norma completed two postdoctoral fellowships (Departments of Medicine, McMaster University and Mechanical Engineering, Queen’s University) before joining the faculty in the School of Rehabilitation Therapy at Queen’s University in 2003.
+She completed two postdoctoral fellowships (Departments of Medicine, McMaster University and Mechanical Engineering, Queen’s University) before joining the faculty in the School of Rehabilitation Therapy at Queen’s University in 2003.
 In 2007, Norma returned to McMaster University to join the faculty in the School of Rehabilitation Science.

 Keywords: rheumatology, osteoporosis, musculoskeletal imaging